Please send edits and content suggestions to firstname.lastname@example.org or call the Advising Resource Center (ARC) at 626-7988.

 Transfer Evaluation System (TES)

-TES is a powerful database system which contains (nearly) all catalog course descriptions for all institutions of higher education in the country.
+TES is a powerful database system which contains catalog course descriptions for all institutions of higher education in the country.
 It is obviously more efficient to search one common database for course descriptions than to hunt around individual college websites and catalogs.
-When TES is fully developed it will make our transfer credit evaluation process for out-of-state credits much more efficient.
+TES has been significantly updated and when TES is fully developed it will make our transfer credit evaluation process for out-of-state credits much more efficient.
+See the Transfer Credit Guide here.

 The Transfer Portfolio is a process for eligible transfer students (must have at least 56 transfer credits) to earn a waiver for English 101 and/or 102.
 The Transfer Portfolio Examination does not grant credit for the courses, students assume the responsibility to meet with an academic advisor to determine if a waiver fulfills graduation requirements.
 Students must attend an information session provided by the Writing Program (621-1836).